forkphorus/sb-downloader/README.md

 ### Standalone version

-The standalone version loaded via `<script>` tag also re-exports some internal libraries so that you don't have to add another copy if you want to use them.
+The standalone version loaded via `<script>` tag also re-exports some internal libraries so that you don't have to add another copy.

 ```html
 <script src="https://.../bundle-standalone.min.js"></script>